kaitany/Telecommunications-Churn-Analysis/README.md

 ## Data Processing
 - **Importation of libraries:** I imported all the relevant libraries and modules necessary for the machine learning project.
 - **Cleaning of Data:** I cleaned my train and test data sets systemically based on domain knowledge.
 I filtered out a few outliers and Imputed missing values in the train set.
-I also checked data types in the columns and harmonized in both the train and testset.
+I found some different data types in the columns and harmonized them in both the train and testset.
 - **Creation of a Preprocessor:** This enabled encoding of categorical variables, Standardization and Scaling.
 It played a pivotal role in prepairing data for machine learning.

 ## Data evaluation